-5.4.1.2\ Replacement sprinklers shall have the proper characteristics for the application intended, which include the following:

-- (1) Style

-- (2) Orifice size and K-factor

-- (3) Temperature rating

-- (4) Coating, if any

-- (5) Deflector type (e.g., upright, pendent, sidewall)

-- (6) Design requirements

-5.4.1.2.1\ Spray sprinklers shall be permitted to replace old-style sprinklers.

-5.4.1.2.2 Replacement sprinklers for piers and wharves shall comply with NFPA 307, Standard for the Construction and Fire Protection of Marine Terminals, Piers, and Wharves.

-5.4.1.3 Only new, listed sprinklers shall be used to replace existing sprinklers.

-5.4.1.4\ Special and quick-response sprinklers as defined by NFPA 13, Standard for the Installation of Sprinkler Systems, shall be replaced with sprinklers of the same orifice, size, temperature range and thermal response characteristics, and K-factor.

-5.4.1.5\ A supply of at least six spare sprinklers shall be maintained on the premises so that any sprinklers that have operated or been damaged in any way can be promptly replaced.

-5.4.1.5.1 The sprinklers shall correspond to the types and temperature ratings of the sprinklers in the property.

-5.4.1.5.2 The sprinklers shall be kept in a cabinet located where the temperature in which they are subjected will at no time exceed $100^{\circ}$ F (38°C).

-5.4.1.5.3 Where dry sprinklers of different lengths are installed, spare dry sprinklers shall not be required, provided that a means of returning the system to service is furnished.

-5.4.1.5.4 The stock of spare sprinklers shall include all types and ratings installed and shall be as follows:

-- (1) For protected facilities having under 300 sprinklers no fewer than 6 sprinklers - (2) For protected facilities having 300 to 1000 sprinklers no fewer than 12 sprinklers - (3) For protected facilities having over 1000 sprinklers no fewer than 24 sprinklers

-5.4.1.5.5\ One sprinkler wrench as specified by the sprinkler manufacturer shall be provided in the cabinet for each type of sprinkler installed to be used for the removal and installation of sprinklers in the system.

-5.4.1.5.6 A list of the sprinklers installed in the property shall be posted in the sprinkler cabinet.

-5.4.1.5.6.1\ The list shall include the following:

-(1) Sprinkler identification number (SIN) if equipped; or the manufacturer, model, orifice, deflector type, thermal sensitivity, and pressure rating

-- (2) General description
+- 5.4.1.2\ Replacement sprinklers shall have the proper characteristics for the application intended, which include the following: - (1) Style - (2) Orifice size and K-factor - (3) Temperature rating - (4) Coating, if any - (5) Deflector type (e.g., upright, pendent, sidewall) - (6) Design requirements - 5.4.1.2.1\ Spray sprinklers shall be permitted to replace old-style sprinklers. - 5.4.1.2.2\ Where replacing residential sprinklers manufactured prior to 2003 that are no longer available from the manufacturer and are installed using a design density less than 0.05 gpm/ft2 (204 mm/min), a residential sprinkler with an equivalent K-factor (± 5 percent) shall be permitted to be used provided the currently listed coverage area for the replacement sprinkler is not exceeded. - 5.4.1.2.3 Replacement sprinklers for piers and wharves shall comply with NFPA 307. - 5.4.1.3 Only new, listed sprinklers shall be used to replace existing sprinklers. - 5.4.1.4\ Special and quick-response sprinklers as defined by NFPA 13 shall be replaced with sprinklers of the same orifice, size, temperature range and thermal response characteristics, and K-factor. - 5.4.1.5\ A supply of at least six spare sprinklers shall be maintained on the premises so that any sprinklers that have operated or been damaged in any way can be promptly replaced. - 5.4.1.5.1 The sprinklers shall correspond to the types and temperature ratings of the sprinklers in the property. - 5.4.1.5.2 The sprinklers shall be kept in a cabinet located where the temperature in which they are subjected will at no time exceed 100°F (38°C). - 5.4.1.5.3 Where dry sprinklers of different lengths are installed, spare dry sprinklers shall not be required, provided that a means of returning the system to service is furnished. - 5.4.1.5.4 The stock of spare sprinklers shall include all types and ratings installed and shall be as follows: - For protected facilities having under 300 sprinklers no fewer than 6 sprinklers - (2) For protected facilities having 300 to 1000 sprinklers no fewer than 12 sprinklers - (3) For protected facilities having over 1000 sprinklers no fewer than 24 sprinklers - 5.4.1.5.5\ One sprinkler wrench as specified by the sprinkler manufacturer shall be provided in the cabinet for each type of sprinkler installed to be used for the removal and installation of sprinklers in the system. - 5.4.1.5.6 A list of the sprinklers installed in the property shall be posted in the sprinkler cabinet. - 5.4.1.5.6.1\ The list shall include the following: - (1) Sprinkler identification number (SIN) if equipped; or the manufacturer, model, orifice, deflector type, thermal sensitivity, and pressure rating - (2) General description

-- (3) Quantity of each type to be contained in the cabinet

-- (4) Issue or revision date of the list

-5.4.1.6\ Sprinklers shall not be altered in any respect or have any type of ornamentation, paint, or coatings applied after shipment from the place of manufacture.

-5.4.1.7 Sprinklers and automatic spray nozzles used for protecting commercial-type cooking equipment and ventilating systems shall be replaced annually.

-5.4.1.7.1 Where automatic bulb-type sprinklers or spray nozzles are used and annual examination shows no buildup of grease or other material on the sprinklers or spray nozzles, such sprinklers and spray nozzles shall not be required to be replaced.
+- (3) Quantity of each type to be contained in the cabinet - (4) Issue or revision date of the list - 5.4.1.6\ Sprinklers shall not be altered in any respect or have any type of ornamentation, paint, or coatings applied after shipment from the place of manufacture. - 5.4.1.7 Sprinklers and automatic spray nozzles used for protecting commercial-type cooking equipment and ventilating systems shall be replaced annually. - 5.4.1.7.1 Where automatic bulb-type sprinklers or spray nozzles are used and annual examination shows no buildup of grease or other material on the sprinklers or spray nozzles, such sprinklers and spray nozzles shall not be required to be replaced.